 For Portfolio Builders: Coinbase

 Like Kraken, it has a good number of crypto, with over 100 tokens on the app ready to be traded.
-For those who are looking to build their portfolio, Coinbase is one of the best apps out there.
-As a user, you can earn interest on eligible balances and even earn an amount of cryptocurrency through Coinbase Earn.
+For those looking to build their portfolio, Coinbase is one of the best apps out there.
+As a user, you can earn interest on eligible balances and even an amount of cryptocurrency through Coinbase Earn.

 For Experts: Moneta